 Updated Facilities and the Learning Environment

-Some of the challenges of 21st-century learning involve providing sufficient and accessible locations for charging educational devices, such as laptops, across an entire classroom and creating glare-free lighting so students can easily see the screen.
+Some of the challenges of 21st-century learning involve providing sufficient and accessible locations for charging educational devices, such as laptops, across an entire classroom and creating optimal lighting conditions so students can easily see the screen.
 The modern learning landscape also offers unique opportunities.
-Smart lighting and thermostats can help you automate your utilities to be more energy-efficient and comfortable for the teachers and students.
+Smart lighting and thermostats can help you automate your utilities to be more energy-efficient and comfortable for teachers and students.

 The benefits of improving school facilities are widespread.
 From adding glare-free lighting in a classroom to free-flowing air conditioning in the gymnasium, you can help your students learn better at all points throughout the day.
-You can influence their education at various points, and changes in a student’s environment influence several different spheres of the educational world.
+Changes in a student’s environment influence several different spheres of the educational world.